 - They help lower blood pressure, especially wakame.

-- They are loaded with vitamins, including B, C and A, and minerals, including iodine, a trace mineral that’s important for thyroid health.
+- They’re loaded with vitamins, including B, C and A, plus minerals, including iodine, a trace mineral that’s critical for thyroid health.
 Dairy eaters get plenty of iodine because iodine is found in milk and milk products.
 This is because iodine disinfectants are used to disinfect milk tanks and iodine leeches into the milk.
 Screw that.
 Get your iodine from sea veggies and be done with it.

 - It’s important to note that too much iodine can also contribute to thyroid issues.
 So just like anything, eat seaweed in moderation and don’t binge on it.

-- Seaweed is one of the only plant sources of DHA and EPA.
-DHA and EPA are long chain fatty acids that are important for cognitive function and depression (my fatty acid fuckery is coming in a few weeks).
+- Seaweed is one of the only plant sources which contains DHA and EPA, long chain fatty acids that are important for cognitive function and depression.

 Here are the most common types of seaweed and what to do with them.

 Nori comes in flat sheets that are used for making hand rolls and sushi rolls.
-You can also make gluten free wraps or burritos out of them, but keep in mind that unlike tortillas, they are fragile.
+You can also make gluten free wraps or burritos with them, but keep in mind that unlike tortillas, they’re fragile.
 Also, once a hot ingredient touches the nori, the nori becomes mushy and hard to eat.

 Wrapping cold ingredients in them is the best way to go, or you can eat them as is.
 I like to make hand rolls out of them because it’s a super fast lunch.
 I also like to cut strips of nori and add them to salads.

-You can buy toasted, or untoasted nori.
+You can buy toasted or untoasted nori.
 Both are beneficial – don’t overthink it.
-Once you open the bag, store the remaining sheets in an airtight bag, otherwise they will go soft.
-If they do go soft, either toast them in your toaster, or carefully heat them over your stove for a few seconds and they will crisp back up.
+Once you open the bag, store the remaining sheets in an airtight bag, otherwise they’ll go soft.
+If they do go soft, either toast them in your toaster or carefully heat them on your stove for a few seconds and they’ll crisp back up.